ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 Leader:
 : The leader is responsible for coordinating the protocol.
-It receives the encrypted shares, distributes them to the helpers, and orchestrates the process of computing the final measurement.
+It receives the encrypted shares, distributes them to the helpers, and orchestrates the process of computing the final measurement as requested by the collector.

 Helper:
 : Helpers are responsible for executing the protocol as instructed